npalm/docker-introduction/markdown/part1.md

 !SUB
 * All steps assumes you have a command line open.
   * For Windows users.
-    * Commands where a shell is invoked like `/bin/bash` will fial, pleas add a trailing slash.
+    * Commands where a shell is invoked like `/bin/bash` will fail, please add a trailing slash.
     * You can also login the boot2docker vm: `boot2docker ssh`
   * Linux users can do the all exercises just in a normal terminal.
 * Have fun